Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7-React-Router-Navigation/assets/lesson-7-React-Router-Navigation.md

 ## Use React Router

-To use React Router, first install it into the project (which you’ll do as you build your demo), and then, for basic use, you’ll be concerned with three main elements:
+To use React Router, first install it into the project (which you’ll do as you build your project), and then, for basic use, you’ll be concerned with three main elements:

 1. `BrowserRouter`